By clicking "Start Submission", you agree to be contacted by the host regarding this opportunity.

-OD Photo Prize 2021 is an open call for emerging artists working within the first ten years of their practice, founded by Open Doors Gallery.
+After the success of last year, the OD Photo Prize returns for its second edition.
+This prize is an exciting open call for emerging artists working within the first ten years of their practice, founded by Open Doors Gallery.
 For many years, OD has discovered and showcased artists working across all genres of contemporary photography.
 This prize is an extension of that philosophy, which looks to nurture long-term relationships with artists globally.

-The nominated artists will be published in a limited-edition news-sheet by OD Books, celebrating their talent and work, alongside a group exhibition with Open Doors Gallery in London.
-Selected artists are also eligible for a variety of prizes chosen by our panel of influential experts in the field of photography.
+The finalists will participate in a winter group exhibition with Open Doors Gallery in London to celebrate their talent and work.
+Selected finalists are also eligible for a variety of prizes chosen by our panel of influential experts in the field of photography.

 In addition, the Jurors in consultation with Open Doors Gallery will award the following prizes:

 Juror's Choice Award:

 Founded in 2017, Open Doors Gallery is a global platform for contemporary photographic artists.
 The gallery aims to give the world's best emerging talent an opportunity to reach new audiences, and works with a broad range of artists.

 As well as representing the developing careers of several award winning photographic artists, Open Doors believes in making art accessible, affordable and collectable.
 We aim to surprise people by challenging what they believe photographic art to be whilst also respecting more traditional photographic methods.

 Open Doors has a strong presence online (@odtakeovers & @odprintsales) choosing to showcase a wide variety of styles from within and beyond our family of represented artists.
 We work towards broadening people's understanding of the medium.
 Whilst the digital side is important, we also believe wholeheartedly in the value of seeing and experiencing artworks up close through our programme of exhibitions, art fairs and publications that we produce throughout the year.